py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

 tk._test()
 ```
 This checks if Tkinter is installed.
 Since TKinter generally comes pre-installed with python.
 You should get a GUI displayed depending on your operating system.
-Screen shot here

 If you run into trouble you might want to [manually install Tkinter](https://www.tutorialspoint.com/how-to-install-tkinter-in-python).

-Note: The code above and the rest of the example codes in this tutorial should run if Python was installed with the official installer for Widows or macOs from python.com.
+Note: The code above and the rest of the example codes in this tutorial should run if Python was installed with the official installer for Widows or macOs.

 ## When I decide to make GUI apps with python, what do I need to know to be well equipped?
-Great decision, and have no fear!

 Python is still one of the 5 best programming languages for desktop apps.
 So we are not going in the wrong direction.
 In fact, the python IDLE itself was built with python using the very same library we just tried now (Tkinter).
 If you are already comfortable with Python, you could jump right into Tkinter and start building some GUI.

 However, there is no easy way to become a desktop app developer.

 The truth is that web apps are fairly complex to make than desktop apps.
 Think about it, you need to learn at least three different coding languages for your style, markup, and query language on top of the framework language.
 Then you have to worry about how to roll it out, where to get the domain name, who will host your site, etc., etc. With desktop app development in Python, guess how many programming languages you need to learn?
 You might be expected to be familiar with some CSS or styling standards.
 But that is not a hard requirement.
 Does that mean that this is going to be an easy journey?

 Python desktop app developers are expected to have a solid understanding of;

 ### Python